 Habitats like salt marshes have the ability to move further inland as sea-level rises.
 This depends on several factors including: the amount of sediment accumulating on the marsh, the rate of sea level rise, and whether or not there are physical obstacles preventing wetlands from moving inland.
 By depicting various tidal marsh advancement scenarios, the Future Habitat App allows communities to better understand where marshes may be lost in the future.

-The Coastal Resilience Network has developed peer-reviewed papers, reports, articles and more.
-All links are provided with some available via download at the Coastal Resilience Resource Library on the Conservation Gateway.
+For the latest reports, papers and other publications on coastal resilience in New Jersey visit the Coastal Resilience Resource Library on the Conservation Gateway.
 Click here to be redirected to the Resource Library for the latest reports, papers and other publications on coastal resilience in New Jersey.

 Ecosystem Services of South Cape May Meadows